 This cheese is really strong and can simply overpower the rest of the simply flavours.
 I like the freshness of the courgette, lemon, garlic and basil to shine in this dish.

 I first tasted courgette pasta sauce sat in the sunshine on the Island of Capri off the Amalfi Coast in Italy.
 It remains the best bowls of pasta that I have ever eaten.
 Light, fresh and using few ingredients.
 So typically Italian to produce something so wonderful with so little!

 I was on holiday with my friend and we climbed uphill for quite a distance on this small island.
 Capri is a truly beautiful place to visit.

 We headed to a restaurant that had been recommended .
 It was worth the climb, both for the delicious food and the breathtakingly beautiful views over the island.

 Every time I cook this dish, I’m whisked right back to that hillside in the sunshine, I immediately want a glass of cold, crisp white wine to accompany the dish!

 Using up a glut of courgettes:

-This simple pasta, also know as zucchini pasta, depending upon where in the World you live, is a great way of using up a glut of courgettes in the garden.
+This simple courgette pasta sauce, also know as zucchini pasta, depending upon where in the World you live, is a great way of using up a glut of courgettes in the garden.

 I love courgette and grow various sizes, shapes and colours in my garden every year.
 This year I’m growing a selection of green, yellow and ball shaped fruits.